Prediction and control of spatiotemporal chaos by learning conjugate tubular neighborhoods: Conjugate tubular neighborhoods

 \subsection{Training}

 Both $E$ and $D$ are multilayer perceptrons with two hidden layers, each of which consist of $128$-nodes with \texttt{SiLU} activation functions \cite{elfwing2018sigmoidweighted}.
 Together, the encoder-decoder pair have $74785$ adjustable parameters.
-To produce the training data, the trajectories initiated from $u^{(n)} (0) = u_p^{(n)} + \de u^{(n)}$, where $n = 1, 2, \ldots, 1000$ indexes the training data, $u_p^{n}$ is a random state on the periodic orbit, and $\de u^{(n)}$ is a random perturbation with the amplitude $\| \de u^{(n)} \| = 10^{-3} \| u_p^{(n)} \|$.
-These initial conditions were integrated for $c_{trans.} / \mu_1 + T_p$, where $\mu_1$ is the leading Floquet exponent of the periodic orbit and $T_p$ is its period, and the final $T_p$-long segment is saved for training after symmetry reduction.
-These trajectories are visualized along with the periodic orbits in \figref{trainingdata}{} as three-dimensional projections onto the principal components of the periodic orbits.
-After experimenting with different values, I took $c_{trans.} = 3.6$ for both sets of training data shown in \figref{trainingdata}{A and B}.
+To produce the training data, the trajectories initiated from $u^{(n)} (0) = u_p^{(n)} + \de u^{(n)}$, where $n = 1, 2, \ldots, 1000$ indexes the training data, $u_p^{(n)}$ is a random state on the periodic orbit, and $\de u^{(n)}$ is a random perturbation with the amplitude $\| \de u^{(n)} \| = 10^{-3} \| u_p^{(n)} \|$.
+These initial conditions were integrated for $c / \mu_1 + T_p$, where $\mu_1$ is the real part of the leading Floquet exponent of the periodic orbit and $T_p$ is its period.
+Only the final $T_p$-long segment of these trajectories are saved for training after symmetry reduction and the initial $c/\mu_1$-long parts are discarded as transients.
+After experimenting with different values, I took $c = 3.6$ for both periodic orbits.
+The training trajectories are visualized along with the periodic orbits in \figref{trainingdata}{} as three-dimensional projections onto the principal components of the periodic orbits.